tanmaypanda-14/blog/src/content/blog/configure-tmux-for-productivity.md

   - productivity
   - terminal
   - configuration
-description:
+description: >
-  A comprehensive guide on setting up and customizing tmux for an optimized terminal workflow.
+  Unleash tmux’s potential with this practical guide to tailoring your terminal environment for peak productivity and streamlined workflows.
 ---

 Here are some recommendations, tips, and best practices for configuring `tmux` to enhance your terminal workflow.